Regína at Ingólfsskáli turf longhouse replica in South-Iceland

 The statue of Ingólfur Arnarson at Arnarhóll in Reykjavík - some prankster put lipstick on it

 A statue of Ingólfur Arnarson was erected in 1924 on Arnarhóll hill in the centre of Reykjavík, where he watches his homestead turning into a fast-growing city.
-The statue is by my favourite Icelandic sculptor Einar Jónsson.

 It shows Ingólfur standing tall holding a halberd leaning against the head of a dragon.
-You might notice that his helmet has got no horns, as was the case with Viking helmets.
+You might notice that his helmet has no horns, as was the case with Viking helmets.
 And only the wealthier Vikings could afford to own a Viking helmet made of metal.

 A cast of Ingólfur's statue was erected in 1961 at Rivedal in Norway, his old home.